 The focus of this course is the study of natural and man-made fibers.
-Specific units of study will cover the properties, terminology, production methods, finishing treatments, and weaves of natural and man-made fibers.
+Specific units of study will cover the properties, terminology, production methods, terminology, production methods, finishing treatments, and weaves of natural and man-made fibers.
 Various aspects of fibers used in the interior environment will be explored.
 (79.2 Lec.
 Hrs.)